oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_install.md

 outline: deep
 ---

 # Preface

 Support for running Docker virtualization on various systems, including Linux, Android, and Windows.

 ## Environment Setup

-- Check the environment
+- Detect the system environment and install the corresponding components
-- Install Docker and other prerequisite components
+- Install docker and docker-compose.
-- Download some default configuration scripts required by default
+- Download some configuration scripts required by default
+- Detect if there is an IPV6 address, check if it is greater than or equal to /64, and if so, configure the docker's ipv6 network.
+- If all the above conditions are met, create ndpresponder docker and radvd so that IPV6 allocation supports ndp broadcasting and auto-allocation.

 Command: